University of Wisconsin - Madison

-Eleanor Neff Powell is an Assistant Professor of Political Science and Trice Faculty Scholar at the University of Wisconsin-Madison.
-I received my Ph.D. from Harvard University, and previously served as an Assistant Professor of Political Science at Yale University before joining the UW-Madison faculty.
-My book, Where Money Matters in Congress (Cambridge University Press), examines the influence of money on the internal politics of Congress and the biases it has for the policy-making process.
-Primarily a Congress scholar, my research revolves around three themes: the influence of money in American politics, understanding political parties, and exploring the complexities of congressional representation.
-My research has appeared in the Journal of Politics, the British Journal of Political Science, and Political Science Research and Methods among other journals.
+Eleanor Neff Powell is the Booth Fowler Associate Professor of Political Science at the University of Wisconsin-Madison.
+She received her Ph.D. from Harvard University, and previously served as an Assistant Professor of Political Science at Yale University before joining the UW-Madison faculty.
+Her book, Where Money Matters in Congress (Cambridge University Press), examines the influence of money on the internal politics of Congress and the biases it has for the policy-making process.
+Primarily a Congress scholar, her research revolves around three themes: the influence of money in American politics, understanding political parties, and exploring the complexities of congressional representation.
+Her research has appeared in the Journal of Politics, the British Journal of Political Science, and Political Science Research and Methods among other journals.

 Eleanor Powell, Daniel M. Kselman, and Joshua A. Tucker.
 2016.
 “Crowded Space, Fertile Ground: Party Entry and the Effective Number of Parties.”
 Political Science Research and Methods.
 4(2): 317-342.